 Adjacent to that button is the sharing option.
 Canva allows you to share your Infographics directly to social media platforms like Facebook and Twitter.

 This was a quick guide to help you learn how to create an infographic with Canva.
 The tool is a super-effective way of generating highly-usable, engaging designs that increase the value of your digital content.
-With tools like these, producing powerful blog posts is simple and affordable.
+With apps like Canva, producing powerful blog posts is simple and affordable.

 Do you have any questions about how to use Canva to create an infographic?
 Ask away in the comments section!